huifang00/COMP2042_CW_LeeHuiFang/src/p4_group_8_repo/README.md

 6. Constructor in each class.
 	<ol type="i">
-		<li>Create default constructor to prevent error happens.</li>
 		<li>Position of image are set as parameter, so code maintenance is easier.</li>
-		<li>Remove parameter from constructor which are no longer so the code more understandable for the method created.</li>
+		<li>Remove unused parameter from constructor, so the code more understandable and prevent confusion.</li>
 		<li>Rename parameters of constructor, so the code is more understandable.</li>
 		<li>Change the datatype of parameters to double as it is more accurate.</li>
-		<li>Edit on variable and sequence of parameter, so constructor with similar usage looks uniform.</li>
+		<li>Edit the sequence of parameter, so constructor with similar usage looks uniform.</li>
 	</ol>

 8. Remove unused code such as commented codes, unused variable and condition never met.